markusmo3/oth-dmdb-restaurant/README.md

 * `up.bat` helper batch script to run the Jupyter notebook

 # Important Note
-I played around a lot and came to the solution in `src/clean.py`, but on 05.01 i had another idea, which turned out to find all the duplicates and was a lot simpler.
+I played around a lot and came to the solution in `src/clean.py`, but on 05.01.2020 i had another idea, which turned out to be A LOT better and find all the duplicates and was a lot simpler.

 That new solution can be found in `src/new_clean.py`.
 The Paper was also written for the old solution, which is why i completely copied it and rewrote a lot of it.